Clinicians who need to submit data to MIPS

 If you participate in Advanced APMs, but don't meet the threshold, you may become a Partial QP.
 Partial QPs can choose if they want to participate in MIPS.

-For 2017 (Performance Year 1), your eligibility will be reviewed at two different times in the year.
+In 2018, your eligibility will be reviewed at two different times in the year.
 If you are determined exempt during the first review, you won't have to submit any MIPS data for that reporting year as part of that practice(s).

 How is Special Status calculated?